TheOSDevLab/Bare-Metal-Assembly/notes/04_assembler_directives/db.md

 + Embed machine instructions, if necessary.
 + Lay out precise memory layouts for low-level hardware interfacing.

-Like every other assembler directive, these do not generate executable instructions, but rather allocate specific values into the output binary.
+Like all assembler directives, these do not generate executable instructions, but rather allocate specific values into the output binary.

 ### Syntax